AdobeDocs/analytics.en/help/components/cda/device-graph.md

 ## Prerequisites specific to the device graph

 If you intend to implement Cross-Device Analytics using the device graph method, the following are required.
-Work with teams within your organization and your Adobe Account Manager to ensure that you meet all of the following.
+Work with teams within your organization and your Adobe Account Team to ensure that you meet all of the following.

 >[!WARNING]
 >